Bentley's Bandstand: May 2017

 Jean-Jacques Perrey, Moog Indigo.
 Moog synthesizers are a double-edged sword.
 There are a lot of amazing sounds to be had from them, but that's also part of the problem.
 When is too many too much?
 Jean-Jacques Perrey was one of the first to try and move the Moog into the innovative edges of modern music with his visionary application of the five-octave instrument.
 Perrey was a French electronic music brainiac who saw the future and went for it.
 This 1970 album has it all: some songs sound like the movie Shaft had been based in Beverly Hills instead of Harlem, with popping jazz-rock supplying the background to Moogie machinations.
 It's all there except a song called "Across Rodeo Drive."
 Other tracks could have been five gerbils locked in a large metal cage chasing each around, with plenty of bleeps and bloops to satisfy the imagination.
 There's even a Mooged-up take on "Hello Dolly," just to make sure the older generation has a reason to be pulled in.
 Overall though, the original album was an adventurous excursion into something brand new, and for that this reissue is a welcome return to a time when electronic instruments were on the forefront.
 Who knew what lay ahead, or the damage to be done when the Moog would not be stopped?
 Electronica music today is heavily influenced by what Jean-Jacques Perrey and all the other explorers did when they went deep into the Moogie woogie possibilities of musical machines.
 Fortunately Perrey knew when to stop.

 Preservation Hall Jazz Band, So It Is.
 When it's time to set the world free, to let everything slide and go for the gusto, there is no better outfit than the Preservation Hall Jazz Band to supply the soundtrack.
-There is something so freeing about everything the New Orleans septet plays that it's not only impossible to sit still, it's also a sure thing everyone will live forever one way or another.
+There is something so liberating about everything the New Orleans septet plays that it's not only impossible to sit still, it's also a sure thing everyone will live forever one way or another.
 On a recent trip to Cuba the PHJZ dug deep into the shared grooveology between the Crescent City and the island only 90 miles from Florida and hit pay dirt.
 Rhythmically, harmonically, and even socially the two cultures have always had a huge overlap and leave it to co-leaders Ben Jaffe and Charlie Gabriel along with their esteemed musical sidekicks to find out how to put that into their new music.
 This is the band's second release featuring all-new original songs, lovingly produced by a founder of TV on the Radio's David Andrew Sitek, and while it's a long way from the original Preservation Hall Jazz Band of many decades past, the key to any great music is its ability to stay current and update a sound without leaving the past behind.
-So new originals like "Santiago," "Convergence," and "Mad" are pure-bred example of how that occurs.
+So new originals like "Santiago," "Convergence," and "Mad" are pure-bred examples of how that occurs.
 Tubas, saxophones, clarinets, trombones, trumpets, keyboards, and of course the lifeblood of it all drums and percussion set each other afire to create something under the boiling sun of that land way down yonder.
 Catch the glow now and let it lead listeners straight into eternity.

 Doug Sahm Presents the Texas Mavericks, Who Are These Masked Men?.
 Sir Douglas Sahm had the kind of music career that couldn't be made up.
 Starting on steel guitar when he was still in elementary school, he sat in with Hank Williams, had his own hit when he was 11, and went on to top the charts in '65 with "She's About a Mover."
 Then things got a little twisty and turny, but all along Sahm stayed true to his inner voice and chased the muse.
 By 1987 he decided it was time for him and the band to don wrestling masks and call themselves the Texas Mavericks.
 For real.
 The good news is that the group's rock & roll abilities were without equal then, and this album for a European label shows it.
 Doug Sahm originals are scattered with covers of Johnny Cash, Bobby Fuller, Roy Head, Van Morrison (!), and Junior Parker.
 No other rocker ever had a more egalitarian set list than the San Antonio whirlwind.
 So this reissue arrives like a love letter from the other side.
 Doug Sahm has been gone 18 years now, but his Lone Star legend continues to spread.
 Just for fun, the album includes a bonus disc of a live show recorded in Bremen, Germany with the band gloriously unhinged and Sir Doug swinging for the fences.
 A year later the Texas Tornados would be born and Sahm, as he liked to say, was "off to the races."